riplrt/riplrt.github.io/_posts/2019-04-02-but-i-never-had-seasonal-allergies.md

 <img src="/img/Ariel.jpg" alt="Ariel Stateman" align="left" style="width: 15%; height: 15%; margin:8px">
 <p><i>About the author -- Ariel Stateman is a recent graduate of the M.S. in Biomedical Sciences at the Larkin University College of Biomedical Sciences.
 Ariel is also a Research Assistant - Intern in the RIPL_Effect Research Team under the mentorship of principal investigator, Dr. Félix E. Rivera-Mariani.
-Ariel is one of the foundes of the RIPL_Effect Research Team, and during her time as a graduate student at the Larkin University College of Biomedical Sciences, she was one of the Co-Leaders with the group (together with <a href="https://www.riplrt.com/members/#Joshua%20Baguley" target="_blank"> Josh Baguley</a>) </i></p>.
+Ariel is one of the founders of the RIPL_Effect Research Team, and during her time as a graduate student at the Larkin University College of Biomedical Sciences, she was one of the Co-Leaders with the group (together with <a href="https://www.riplrt.com/members/#Joshua%20Baguley" target="_blank"> Josh Baguley</a>) </i></p>.

 **References:**